z-------------/New-New-Tab-Page/README.md

 [**Source (.zip)**](https://github.com/z-------------/New-New-Tab-Page/archive/master.zip)

-### How to install from source
+### Installing from source

+1. Download and unzip the zip file.
-1. Go to `chrome://extensions`
+2. Go to `chrome://extensions`.
-2. Tick "developer mode" and click "load unpacked extension"
+3. Tick "Developer mode" and click "Load unpacked extension".
-3. Choose folder
+4. Choose the appropriate directory.

-4. New New Tab Page should now be installed
+New New Tab Page should now be installed.